rust-in-blockchain/rust-in-blockchain/content/sponsoring.md

 All sponsors are additionally thanked via our social media channels, including Twitter and Telegram.

-All sponsors additionally have their logo listed at the bottom of _this_ page forever, linking to their website.
+All sponsors additionally have their logo listed at the bottom of _this_ page, linking to their website, forever.

 We run only a single website ad and newsletter sponsor at a time.